 Trauma, an overactive pituitary gland, underactive thyroid, and fluid retention among menopausal and pregnant women are main contributors.
 In some cases, people are simply born with a narrow carpal tunnel that makes them more likely to develop symptoms later in life.
 Women are three times as likely to develop carpal tunnel compared to men

 The syndrome can be debilitating and sometimes surgery is required to take pressure off of the nerve.
 Left untreated, the median nerve can suffer permanent damage.
 Along with sensation, the muscles around the thumb degenerate and you can lose the ability to grasp small objects or even tell the difference between hot and cold temperatures.

 The symptoms of carpal tunnel syndrome begin gradually and worsen over time.
 One early sign is waking up with numb hands.
-Over time, your hands might tingle during the day and it becomes more difficult to make a fist.
-Pain might ensue, becoming intense.
+Over time, your hands may tingle during the day and it may become hard for you to make a fist.
+Your pain may increase, even becoming intense.
 You may have a swelling sensation in your fingers and notice yourself dropping objects more often.